-The DAc is a dual degree (or can be a completers degree) program that combines the Mac Program 2,400 hours plus the PD Program of 330 hours for the combined total of 2,730 hours, 145.5 credits and 32 months for the Doctor of Acupuncture (DAc) Degree ("" denotes Accelerated schedule timeframe)
+The DAc is a dual degree (or can be a completers degree) program that combines the MAc Program 2,400 hours plus the PD Program of 330 hours for the combined total of 2,730 hours, 145.5 credits and 36 months\ for the Doctor of Acupuncture (DAc) Degree ("\" denotes Accelerated schedule timeframe)

-DAc requires the equivalent of the seven trimesters of the MAc degree plus the addition of the 8th trimester.
+DAc requires the equivalent of the seven trimesters of the MAc degree plus the addition of the PD $8^{th}$ and $9^{th}$ trimesters.

-YEAR 3 TRIMESTER 8 (330 HOURS, 4 MONTHS)
+YEAR 3-4 TRIMESTERS 8-9 (330 HOURS, 8 MONTHS)

 The DAc program encompasses all of the course work required in the seven trimesters of the MAc program and adds 330 hours of professional doctorate training.
-The 180 hours of didactic course work encompasses Advanced Acupuncture Treatment of Disease 2, Advanced Integrative Biomedical and TCM Diagnosis, Integrative Collaborative Medicine, Research Literacy and Evidence-Informed Practice, and Professional Development courses.
+The 180 hours of didactic course work encompasses Integrative

+Biomedical and TCM Diagnosis, Integrative Collaborative Medicine, Research Literacy and Evidence-Informed Practice, and electives from Oncology, Gynecology, and Classic Chinese Medicine.